 5 years tap

-2 years boiler tank
+2 years tank

 5 years tap

-2 years boiler tank
+2 years tank

 5 years tap

-2 years boiler tank
+2 years tank

 Avista: our most affordable boiling water tap